psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

 response to a prolonged complex natural stimulus, the motion picture "Forrest Gump".

-This project is an open invitation to anyone and everyone to participate in a decentralized effort to explore the opportunities of open science in neuroimaging.
-We aim to document how much (scientific) value can be generated from the data releases — from the publication of scientific findings derived from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by the acquisition and incorporation of new data.
+We invite anyone and everyone to participate in this decentralized effort to explore the opportunities of open science in neuroimaging.
+One of our goals is to document how much (scientific) value can be generated — from the publication of scientific findings derived from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by the acquisition and incorporation of new data.

 .. figure:: {filename}/img/studyforrest_figure.png
    :alt: studyforrest data overview